Day 4 of Diabetes Blog Week and the topic is What Brings Me Down.

 I somehow missed out on the TRIGR trial (www.trigr.org if you’d like to read more about it), but I did breastfeed all three of my children to 15 months of age and only used Nutramigen formula as a supplement, which was rare.
 I was not in the trial, but kind of did my own version of it in an attempt to give my kids a leg up on the risks.

-The twins about one month old and last year on their 11th birthday – my daughter’s insulin pump in that pouch she wears.
+The twins about one month old and last year on their 11th birthday – my kid’s insulin pump in that pouch they wear. |

 And this is where I get down.
-I felt like I did everything humanly possible to prevent my children from getting type 1 diabetes, but my daughter got it anyway and I have beaten myself up for that more than I could tell you.
+I felt like I did everything humanly possible to prevent my children from getting type 1 diabetes, but one of my kids got it anyway and I have beaten myself up for that more than I could tell you.
 I felt it was my fault and replayed in my head over and over again everything I did while pregnant to see what I could have done better or could have avoided.

 I know it’s not my fault though, logically.
 Most people with type 1 diabetic children do not have it themselves.
-A point to prove that is my daughter’s twin brother who does not have type 1, which is a bit fascinating if environmental elements are as big a factor in the start of this disease as we think.
+A point to prove that is my child’s twin brother does not have type 1, which is a bit fascinating if environmental elements are as big a factor in the start of this disease as we think.
 They were both exposed to exactly the same environment – internally and externally – from what I ate and drank to what was in the air around me to my own T1 management during pregnancy.
 They experienced and were exposed to the exact same things.
 After they were born, the same could be said.
 They ate the same things, they slept in the same crib, they were always together for at least their first year of life.
 So, what the hell happened?!

 Yeah, why?

-1. I think it's so interesting to hear about twins where one has it and one doesn't because, like you said, their environmental factors are exactly the same!
+I think it's so interesting to hear about twins where one has it and one doesn't because, like you said, their environmental factors are exactly the same!
 I'm sorry that your daughter has it.
 Like you, I am trying to breastfeed my babies so that I can lower their risk of T1 but you just never know!

-2. We do all we can do, but most people don't even have T1 as the parents, so it's a bit of crapshoot.
+We do all we can do, but most people don't even have T1 as the parents, so it's a bit of crapshoot.
 We do the best we can for our kids!